 College Level Examination Program (CLEP)

-SUNY Adirondack recognizes credit earned through testing by the College Level Examination Program (CLEP) with the exception of English composition.
-For all other topics, SUNY Adirondack awards credit for successful completion of CLEP tests in the same manner that transfer credits are awarded.
+SUNY Adirondack recognizes credit earned through testing by the College Level Examination Program (CLEP).
+SUNY Adirondack awards credit for successful completion of CLEP tests in the same manner that transfer credits are awarded.
 No grade is assigned to these credits recognized to be the equivalent of a “C” level score or higher.

 Course Challenge Examinations

 The College may provide examinations for current students if no appropriate tests are commercially available.
 Only students who have registered for course challenge examinations in the Office of the Registrar are eligible for the awarding of credit.
 Examinations must be approved by the appropriate Division Chair.
 No exam may be taken for a course at a lower level if credit has been earned in a higher-level course.
 Credit awarded through examination is not considered residence credit.

 Credit for Licensure or Certification

 Matriculated students may earn credit based on previous experience for courses required in their program of study when faculty identify external, non-degree credentials (e.g., LPN licensure) which satisfy the student learning outcomes of said coursework.
 In addition, for Licensure or Certification not previously evaluated by the college, the student shall initate the evaluation process by completing a Credit for Licensure or Certification form available in the Office of the Registrar.

 The College recognizes many DSST (DANTES (Defense Activity for Non-Traditional Education Support) Subject Standardized Tests) exams and awards credit for successful completion as recommended by the American Council on Education (ACE).

 Excelsior College Proficiency Exams

 Excelsior College offers proficiency exams for college credit.
 SUNY Adirondack accepts some credits for successful completion of Excelsior College External Degree Examinations in the same manner that transfer credits are awarded.

 International Baccalaureate (IB)